-The Permittee shall utilize a qualified third party to conduct a minimum of [number] full years of avian and bat fatality monitoring following the commencement of the operational phase of the facility.
-Monitoring activities and results will be coordinated directly with the DNR, the U.S. Fish and Wildlife Service (USFWS), the Department of Commerce, and the Commission.
-Detailed monitoring protocols, agency coordination, and any avoidance and minimization measures will be detailed in the Avian and Bat Protection Plan (ABPP).
+The Permittee shall utilize a qualified third party to conduct one full year of avian and bat fatality monitoring following the commencement of the operational phase of the project.
+Monitoring activities and results will be coordinated directly with MN DNR, USFWS, and the Commission.
+Detailed monitoring protocols, agency coordination, and any avoidance and minimization measures will be detailed in the project's ABPP.